 [ML] K-Nearest Neighbors (KNN)

-$K$ Nearest Neighbors; KNN
+K Nearest Neighbors; KNNPermalink

-$K$ Nearest Neighbors Algorithm
+K Nearest Neighbors AlgorithmPermalink

-The $K$-nearest neighbors (KNN) algorithm is a simple, easy-to-implement supervised machine learning algorithm that can be used to solve both classification and regression problems.
+The K-nearest neighbors (KNN) algorithm is a simple, easy-to-implement supervised machine learning algorithm that can be used to solve both classification and regression problems.
 The KNN algorithm assumes that similar things exist in close proximity.
 In other words, similar things are near to each other.

 Consider a new blue data and the objective is to classify it.

-When used in regression, the value of a new data z is given by the average of the values of its $K$ neighbors in $N$.
+When used in regression, the value of a new data z is given by the average of the values of its K neighbors in N.

 The KNN algorithm has to compute all distances between a new data and neighbor data, which results in high computational cost.
 There exist some algorithms to reduce the computational cost such as